The Best Ways to Promote Your Mixtape

-The biggest problem with the mixtape takeover, aside from that fact that everyone who has ever rhymed words has a tape out, is that people think the process is an easy way to become rich and famous like Vitamin Water 50.
+The biggest problem with the mixtape takeover, aside from the fact that everyone who has ever rhymed words has a tape out, is that people think the process is an easy way to become rich and famous like 50 Cent.
 It's important to remember why he was able to parlay his mixtapes into a lucrative record deal in a great situation with Eminem's Shady Records imprint.
-50's team treated the mixtapes like a real product.
+50 Cent's team treated the mixtapes like a real product.
 They were released on a schedule and marketed heavily.

 Treat your mixtape release like that of an album.
 You need to set a release date that allows you enough time for months of promotion.
 If there's original music that can obtain radio play, you will want to look into a college radio campaign.

 How effectively you promote your mixtape determines what you can get out of it.
 There's no way to get around pounding the pavement.
-You'll surely be giving your mixtape out at appearances, and on the subway, and in class, and at work, and you get the idea.
+You'll surely be giving your mixtape out at appearances, on the subway, in class, at work, and more.
 But you want to get your database together for local and regional entities that can cover or play your music.
 Concentrate on local and college newspapers, blogs, and online video programs in your area.
-Sure, you'll want to get your mixtape to XXL and the big magazines, but you can't overlook the pubs in your backyard.
-In fact, I'll tell you from experience, if you do overlook your backyard, your mixtape's going in the trash at the big boys' offices.
+Sure, you'll want to get your mixtape to XXL and the big magazines, but you can't overlook the publications in your backyard.
+In fact, if you do overlook your backyard, your mixtape's going in the trash at the big boys' offices.
 If you haven't done the due diligence of building your fan base from the ground up, you won't be worth their time.